 - Reviewed ways to assess MSA compliance of our top suppliers

-- Produced modern slavery risk assessment questionnaires for completion by our top suppliers
+- Provided modern slavery risk assessment questionnaires for completion to our top suppliers

 - Delivered training to managers

-- Added MSA training to the Club’s induction
+- Including MSA training in the Everton Family’s induction

-- Introduced a new ‘Confidential Reporting Policy’ to empower staff members to ‘blow the whistle’
+- Having a ‘Confidential Reporting Policy’ to empower staff members to ‘blow the whistle’